SETsafe | SETfuseSETsafe | SETfuse

 Based on the reasons above, circuit safety protection is an essential design aspect of EV charging stations, aimed at preventing risks such as electric shock, fire, and equipment damage caused by high voltage/high current, while also meeting regulatory requirements and ensuring user safety and system reliability.
 Without these protective measures, charging stations could become safety hazards, hindering the promotion and use of electric vehicles.

-SETsafe | SETfuse Solutions & Products:
+SETsafe | SETfuse Solutions & Products

 EV Charging Stations Circuit Protection_SETfuse _ SETsafe Multi-Product Solution_V1.0_Apr 25, 2025.pdf